-Exposure to metals did not impact appetitive motivation
+Exposure to metals does not impact appetitive motivation

-The proportion of honey bees that responded to the initial antennal stimulation with sucrose was similar among treatments (GLMM: p>0.05).
+The proportion of honey bees that responded to the initial antennal stimulation with sucrose was similar among treatments (GLMM: P>0.05).
 Therefore, treatment did not affect appetitive motivation or sucrose perception.
 Consistent with our observations, the ingestion of similar concentrations of Pb and Cu had no effect on responsiveness to increasing concentrations of sucrose (Burden et al., 2019).
 By contrast, Di et al. (2020) found that honey bees exposed to increasing concentrations of a mixture of Cu and Cd exhibited a decreased ability to distinguish sucrose concentrations, but this may be explained by the much higher (at least 600 times) concentrations used in that study.
-Thus, in our conditions any impact on appetitive learning is unlikely due to a decreased motivation for sucrose or sucrose perception.
+Thus, in our conditions, any impact on appetitive learning is unlikely to be due to a decrease in motivation for sucrose or sucrose perception.

-Individual and joint exposures to metals reduced learning performance
+Individual and combined exposure to metals reduces learning performance

-Two out of the 381 honey bees submitted to the absolute learning task spontaneously responded to the first odour presentation and were therefore discarded.
+Two out of the 381 honey bees subjected to the absolute learning task spontaneously responded to the first odour presentation and were therefore discarded.
 In all groups, the number of honey bees showing the conditioned response increased over trials, thus showing learning (Fig. 1A).
-However, fewer honey bees exposed to metals learned the task when compared to controls (GLMM: p<0.05, except for Low [As], p=0.082).
-Accordingly, the acquisition scores of honey bees from all treatments were lower than controls (Fig. 1B).
-Honey bees exposed to Med [As] (GLMM: -0.610±0.246, p=0.013), High [As] (GLMM: -0.639±0.241, p=0.008) and [As+Cu+Pb] (GLMM: -0.592±0.244, p=0.015) had acquisition scores significantly lower than controls.
-Honey bees exposed to solutions of [As+Pb] had similar acquisition scores to Med [As] (GLMM: 0.299±0.234, p=0.201), but honey bees exposed to [As+Cu] performed better (GLMM: 0.596±0.241, p=0.013).
-Honey bees exposed to High [As] and [As+Cu+Pb] exhibited similar acquisition scores (GLMM: p=0.810).
-We found no difference in the acquisition scores and the proportions of learners between honey bees treated with a single metal and mixed treatments (GLMM: p>0.05), that would have indicated non-additive effects (i.e. antagonistic or synergistic).
+However, fewer honey bees exposed to metals learned the task when compared with controls (GLMM: P<0.05, except for low [As], P=0.082).
+Accordingly, the acquisition scores of honey bees from all treatments were lower than those of controls (Fig. 1B).
+Honey bees exposed to intermediate [As] (GLMM: -0.610±0.246, P=0.013), high [As] (GLMM: -0.639±0.241, P=0.008) and [As+Cu+Pb] (GLMM: -0.592±0.244, P=0.015) had acquisition scores significantly lower than those of controls.
+Honey bees exposed to [As+Pb] had similar acquisition scores to bees exposed to intermediate [As] (GLMM: 0.299±0.234, P=0.201), but honey bees exposed to [As+Cu] performed better (GLMM: 0.596±0.241, P=0.013).
+Honey bees exposed to high [As] and [As+Cu+Pb] exhibited similar acquisition scores (GLMM: P=0.810).
+We found no difference in the acquisition scores and the proportions of learners between honey bees treated with a single metal and mixed treatments (GLMM: P>0.05), that would have indicated non-additive effects (i.e. antagonistic or synergistic).
 Thus, exposure to metals significantly reduced learning performance, and combined exposure appeared to exert simple additive deleterious effects.